krusipo/Plain-Text-2-PDF-tmbundle/README.md

 ## About
-Module **produces** a styled easy readable PDF by converting markdown formatting to html and then target the DOM elements with applicable CSS.

-This is a paragraph with a footnote. [^1]

-[^1]: 1.
-This is the text of the note.
+A TextMate bundle to create styled PDFs from source code and documentation.

-## Usecase
+## Use-cases
+### Code to PDF.
- User works on a project in Textmate and creates a README.md then he selects the mate2pdf bundle and menu option: "Create PDF from Readme"
+The User works on a project in TextMate and wants to have a pdf of source code, she selects the Plain Text to PDF bundle and menu option: "Code to PDF" seconds later a PDF with line numbering and syntax highlighting exists open in Preview.

- PATH to the README will always be passed as an argument.

- User may then find his styled readme.pdf in same folder as project.

-### Usage
+### Plain to PDF
-		$ python markdown2pdf.py -h, --help
-			# print help, then exit.

-		$ python markdown2pdf.py -f, --file
-			# Create PDF with defaults from file.
+The User has created a README.md for a project and wants to share the contents of the README with a non-techy individual.
+He selects the Plain Text to PDF bundle and menu option: "Plain to PDF" seconds later a PDF is created at the project paths root, tailored with options from emac styled comment variables.

-## Dependencies
+## Dependencies (Plain to PDF)
  * [python-markdown2](http://code.google.com/p/python-markdown2/)
 	 - [pygments](http://pygments.org/)
  * [xhtml2pdf](https://github.com/holtwick/xhtml2pdf)